treywells/CSCE435Project/Report.md

   	Given the Grace outage, I have been unable to test whether this code currently works or not.
 However, you can clearly see in the Git commit history that I have been trying despite this so that I can test it as soon as Grace is back up.

 - Insertionsort (CUDA):
-  	We have implemented the mergesort algorithm that uses CUDA to function on the GPU.
+  	We have implemented the insertionsort algorithm that uses CUDA to function on the GPU.
 It will transfer elements in the array one at a time to the right position.
   	Given the Grace outage, I have been unable to test whether this code currently works or not.
 However, you can clearly see in the Git commit history that I have been trying despite this so that I can test it as soon as Grace is back up.

 ### 2b.
 Pseudocode for each parallel algorithm